 As you grow and contend with increased volumes of orders, it’s important to consolidate your cross-channel orders and batch-print labels.
 At this stage, you may benefit from using more sophisticated shipping solutions.

-Many merchants start out using an office printer to generate labels.
 Thermal printers are best for large batches.
 You will also need a scale to weigh parcels and measuring tape.
-Many merchants, who ship only a few parcels per week, bring their orders to the post office themselves.
-Once your business generates enough volume, a pickup service will save you a lot of time getting your parcels out the door.
+Many merchants, who ship only a few parcels per week, bring their orders to a Canada Post facility for commercial deposit.
+Once your business generates enough volume (more than 25 orders a week), a pickup service will save you a lot of time getting your parcels out the door.
+And you’ll need to provide a manifest to your pickup driver.

 Make these changes now

-The efficiency of your e-commerce operations workflow is critical to the success of your business.
-How you communicate with website visitors, and how you process, fulfill and ship orders to your customers, will heavily influence their perception of your business and whether or not they’ll shop with you.
+The efficiency of your ecommerce operations workflow is critical to the success of your business.
+How you communicate with shoppers – and how you process, fulfill and ship orders to your customers – will heavily influence their perception of your business and whether they’ll shop with you.
 Don’t neglect the backend operations of your business.
 Now is the time to optimize them.

 We’re here to help!